Spectral Theory of Isogeny Graphs: Relation between modular curves and isogeny graphs and proof of Theorem

 The action of the Hecke operator $T_{\ell}$, and the automorphism from Definitions \ref{def:fricke}, \ref{def:aut_modular} and \ref{def:AL} preserve $\calA$, hence we can and do consider their restriction to $\calA$.

-\begin{Proposition} Fix $p,N,H$ as in Definition \ref{def:graph}.
+\begin{Proposition} Let $p$ be a prime number, $N$ is an integer coprime with $p$, and $H$ is a subgroup of $GL_2(\Z/N\Z)$ as in Definition \ref{def:graph}.
 The fiber $\calA_{\F_p}$ is equal to the torus $T$ introduced in Equation \eqref{eq:T_1}. \end{Proposition} \begin{proof} Since $\Pic^0\left(M_{H,\mathbb{F}_p}\right)$ is an abelian variety, and there are no non-trivial map from a torus to an abelian variety, we have the inclusion $T\subseteq \calA_{\F_p}$.

 Since $\dim T= \dim \Pic^0\left(M_{H_{p, \ol{F}_p}}\right)-\dim \left(\Pic^0\left(M_{H_{\ol{F}_p}}\right)\times \Pic^0\left(M_{H_{\ol{F}_p}}\right)\right)$, to conclude we have to show that the reduction modulo $p$ of $\left(\pr_{p,*}, \quot_{p,*}\right)$ is surjective.